ernooljakka/Weather-App/README.md

 # Weather-App
-School project, weather app
+Weather app project for school course

-I have coded the frontend part of this application.
+I've done the frotend of this project